AkiValiaho/MiniDI/README.md

     To bootstrap your application start it with the following template:
         MiniDi.startApplication(<-Your application class->);
     This template also returns a DependencyContext you can use to query for dependencies.

-Features currently under development:
-    @DependsOn-annotation to control the flow of dependency resolution.
-21.10.2017 -> stubs written for the decorator